emmt/OIFITS.jl/README.md

 ds = OIDataSet(arr, ins, cor, tgt, d1, db2, ...)
 ```

-These two are equivalent to the long example, but remember that pushing
+These two are equivalent to the multi-line example above, but remember that
-data-blocks in order (i.e., dependencies before they may be referenced) is
+pushing data-blocks in order (i.e., dependencies before they may be referenced)
-required to have a consistent data-set.
+is required to have a consistent data-set.
 Apart from this constraint,
 dependencies may be pushed in any order **before** the data-blocks with
 measurements and data-blocks with measurements can be be pushed in any order
 **after** dependencies.